emartech/pgarchive/Manual.md

 1. Manually modify containers as instructed by the section below.
 1. Re-start all containers.
 1. Verify.

+#### 0.3.x to 0.4.0

+The name of the cron job `defrag-btrfs` changed to `maintenance`, however the old name is still accepted so no changes are necessary.

 #### 0.2.x to 0.3.0